Unfamiliar with Ballroom Dance? So were most of us!

 STYLES OF DANCE

-At UConn Ballroom Dance, we gradually learn all of these dance styles between our Club and Team lessons and get to socialize and practice at our events and open practice days!
-Our Club lessons are focused on the Smooth and Rhythm styles, while our Team lessons cover the Standard and Latin styles.
-ALL styles are typically practiced at ballroom socials in and around UConn, and we love getting the chance to visit other studios and colleges to connect with dancers outside of our own community!
+At UConn Ballroom Dance, we gradually learn all of these dance styles and get to socialize and practice at our events and open practice days!
+Most styles are typically practiced at ballroom socials in and around UConn, and we love getting the chance to visit other studios and colleges to connect with dancers outside of our own community!
 We even like to throw in some lessons for other partner dances such as Bachata, Country Two-Step, and Salsa!

 And while we could explain at length what ballroom is and how much we love it, there really is no replacement for seeing it in action!
 So here are a few videos of what ballroom looks like on both the social and competitive floor!